EchinoGamma/Snoodsgalore/README.md

 # Snoodsgalore

-so is this going to keep this thing in the thing?
+This is a place to make cool things and stuff. :D :d :D;d;D: